NeRdTheNed/RetroWrapper/README.md

 ## Credits

+RetroWrapper is licensed under the MIT license.
+A full copy of this license can be found in LICENSE.md, which should be in the top-level directory of this repository.
+Binary distributions also include this information in the root folder of the compiled jar.

 Binary distributions of this software bundle classes from the [Apache Commons project](https://commons.apache.org/), which are licensed under the Apache License Version 2.0.
 A full copy of this license can be found in COMMONS-LICENSE.txt, which should be in the top-level directory of this repository.
-Binary distributions also include this information under META-INF.
+Binary distributions also include this information in the root folder of the compiled jar.

 Binary distributions of this software bundle classes from [minimal-json](https://github.com/ralfstx/minimal-json), which are licensed under the MIT license.
 A full copy of this license can be found in MINIMAL-JSON-LICENSE.txt, which should be in the top-level directory of this repository.
-Binary distributions also include this information under META-INF.
+Binary distributions also include this information in the root folder of the compiled jar.

 [Crafatar](https://crafatar.com) is used to download skins and capes if the Mojang API isn't working.
 Thank you for providing an alternative skin and cape API!